 While many businesspeople aim to make an impact in the area they’re already situated in, the research above shows that it pays to relocate and take advantage of the opportunities available – even if you eventually come back home.

 The East Coast seems the place to be, with four of the top five cities located there, and Florida alone is home to two of them.
-The full list reveals other major cities with greater opportunities for female executives, but in 2023 Baltimore will take the crown.
+The full list reveals other major cities with greater opportunities for female executives, but this year Baltimore will take the crown.

 I hope you enjoyed the top 5 best cities for women in the workforce.
 If you're looking for a new job, consider updating your resume for the new year.